A New Bandit Setting Balancing Information from State Evolution and Corrupted Context: Experimentation

 We investigate the performance of the proposed algorithm on real-world data sets from the UCI Machine Learning Repository\footnote{\url{https://archive.ics.uci.edu/ml/datasets.html}}.
 We primarily focused on time series or sequential data sets that exhibit ordering among classes (actions) in time.
-We evaluate the proposed algorithm on these data sets in particular: Activities of Daily Living Recognition Using Binary Sensors (ADL), Beijing Multi-Site Air-quality Data Set (BAQ) and Localization Data from Person Activity Data Set (Local).
+We evaluate the proposed algorithm on these data sets, in particular: Activities of Daily Living Recognition Using Binary Sensors (ADL), Beijing Multi-Site Air-quality Data Set (BAQ), and Localization Data from Person Activity Data Set (Local).

 For experimentation, we require the data to arrive in streams.
-We, therefore, sample each context (features) sequentially.
-At each round, the agent provides its choice from the pool of actions (classes).
-We then reveal, through the reward, whether the instance was classified correctly ($1$) or not ($0$).
-We evaluate the algorithm's performance over a range of corruption levels using the same notion of regret defined in \ref{sec:ProbSett}.
-As with the simulation, we set the algorithm parameters to: $\delta_R = 0.5$, $\alpha = 1$, $\alpha_B = 1$ and $\gamma = 0.1$, $\alpha_S = 10$ and the LinTS specific parameter $v=0.2$.

-All datasets underwent preprocessing.
-In the next paragraphs we explain what we did for each dataset in more detail.
+We sample each context (features) sequentially.
+The agent chooses from the pool of actions (classes) at each round.
+We then reveal, through the reward, whether the instance was classified correctly ($r_t = 1$) or not ($r_t = 0$).
+We evaluate the algorithm's performance over various corruption levels using the same notion of regret defined in \ref{sec:ProbSett}.
+All data sets underwent preprocessing.
+In the next paragraphs, we explain what we did for each data set in more detail.